 CNY to JPY in 2026: cash exchange vs Alipay vs UnionPay for Chinese tourists in Japan

-For Chinese tourists in Japan, cash CNY to JPY exchange at a competitive central-Tokyo shop typically lands within 0.5 % of the live mid-market rate, while Alipay and WeChat Pay convert at roughly 0.7–1.2 % above mid-market and UnionPay credit cards at 1.0–1.5 % above.
+For Chinese tourists in Japan, cash CNY to JPY exchange at a competitive central-Tokyo specialist counter typically lands roughly mid −1% to −2.5% below the live mid-market rate (varies by shop and day), while Alipay and WeChat Pay convert at a small premium over mid-market and UnionPay credit cards a little more.
+These are indicative levels — rates move daily, so always check the live rate before exchanging.
 The right mix depends on where you're shopping: Alipay/WeChat dominate for tourist-frequent merchants (Don Quijote, Bic Camera, Lawson), cash wins for late-night izakaya and ryokan deposits, and UnionPay credit cards cover the remaining card-only-but-non-Alipay gaps.
 This guide breaks down all four paths with the actual numbers.

 TL;DR

-- Cash CNY exchange in Shinjuku, Ginza, or Shibuya: 0.0–0.5 % above mid-market on a calm day.
+- Cash CNY exchange in Shinjuku, Ginza, or Shibuya: roughly mid −1% to −2.5% on a calm day (varies by shop and day).
 Best at World Currency Shop and Dollar Ranger.

-- Alipay (支付宝) / WeChat Pay (微信支付) at Japanese merchants: automatic CNY→JPY conversion at ~0.7–1.2 % above mid-market.
+- Alipay (支付宝) / WeChat Pay (微信支付) at Japanese merchants: automatic CNY→JPY conversion at a small premium over mid-market.
 No ATM fee, no walking required.

 - UnionPay credit card: works at 80%+ of urban Japanese merchants.
-Conversion at 1.0–1.5 % above mid-market, plus your issuing bank's foreign-transaction fee.
+Conversion at a modest premium over mid-market, plus your issuing bank's foreign-transaction fee.

 - Carry ¥10,000–¥20,000 in cash for non-digital scenarios.